-Jeff Bezos’ Blue Origin sends TV’s Michael Strahan and five others to space
+Jeff Bezos’s Blue Origin sends TV’s Michael Strahan and five others to space

-On board the New Shepard spacecraft were four paying customers and two guests — Laura Shepard Churchley, the daughter of Alan Shepard, the first American in space and Michael Strahan, the former NFL football star turned TV personality.
+On board the New Shepard spacecraft were four paying customers and two guests — Laura Shepard Churchley, the daughter of Alan Shepard, the first American in space, and Michael Strahan, the former NFL football star turned TV personality.
 (Bezos owns The Washington Post.)

-After the flight, Churchley compared her flight to her father’s, telling Bezos in comments broadcast on a live stream that unlike her father, who was working for his entire suborbital flight and remained strapped into his seat, she got to really enjoy the experience, floating around in zero gravity.
+After the flight, Churchley compared her experience to her father’s, telling Bezos in comments broadcast on a live stream that unlike her father, who was working for his entire suborbital flight and remained strapped into his seat, she got to really enjoy the experience, floating around in zero gravity.

 “I went along for the ride,” she said.

-Strahan was effusive, calling the experience “unreal.”
+Strahan also was effusive, calling the experience “unreal.”
 “That was beyond,” he said, telling Bezos he wanted to do it again.

 “You’ll have to pay for the next one,” Bezos responded.

 The autonomous flight lifted off at 10:01 a.m.
-Eastern time and reached an altitude of just over 67 miles before returning to a soft landing in the West Texas desert.
+Eastern time and reached an altitude of 66.5 miles before returning to a soft landing in the West Texas desert.
 Total flight time was 10 minutes and 13 seconds.

-It was the third time Blue Origin had flown people just past the edge of space, further affirmation that it has built a robust space tourism business capable of regularly taking paying customers higher than 60 miles where many believe the edge of space begins.
+The flight was further affirmation that Blue Origin is building a robust space tourism business capable of regularly taking paying customers higher than 60 miles, where many believe the edge of space begins.
 Next year, Blue Origin is planning to fly more than six times, or every other month, creating a regular cadence of spaceflights.

 The flights are relatively short, suborbital jaunts that shoot straight up into space, where the passengers get a few minutes of weightlessness and see the Earth from above.
 Still, they can be transformative.